DoDAON/Skript_YUMC/README.md

 # Self-produced minecraft skripts for YUMC

 ## Overview
-This repository contains a collection of Minecraft Skripts developed for YUMC (Yonsei University Minecraft) server.
+This repository contains a collection of Minecraft Skripts developed for YUMC (Yeungnam University Minecraft) server.
 These scripts implement various features including gameplay mechanics, events, and server management tools.

 ## Environment
 - Using vscode "Vskript" theme